 Q: No one is in the advising office.
 How do I contact my advisor?

 While most of the campus is now telecommuting for safety reasons, our advisors, faculty, and staff are available.
 To speak with an advisor, please visit the following: https://www.uta.edu/coed/advising/undergradadvising/contact.php and complete a request for a Zoom appointment with your advisor.
 Should your needs be more immediate, please email your faculty member or your program area’s department chair.

-Q: Can I register for summer and fall classes?
+Q: Can I register for fall classes?

 Q: I have a documented disability.
 How will I receive my needed accommodations in online classes?

 Your faculty will defer to your original accommodation letter and provide the appropriate and identified accommodations.
 Should you have additional accommodation needs as a result of learning online, please work with your faculty member or contact UTA’s Office of Students with Disabilities.

 Q: I’ve contracted the virus (or other illness or accident) and have been unable to complete my assignments due to the severity of my illness.
 What do I do now?

 Faculty will work with students on a case-by-case basis.
 Please contact your instructor to discuss your situation and next steps.
 A doctor’s note may be required.

 Q: Are the student teaching seminars going to be sent out digitally?

 Student teaching seminars are being managed by each program area.
 Please check with your faculty and supervisors and continue to watch your email for messages about any scheduled virtual meetings.